Last updated: May 2026

 If you're a DTC brand owner, the countdown to BFCM is on.
-Customers are already shopping on TikTok Shops and browsing products on Instagram, and social commerce still outperforms traditional ecommerce when it’s friction-light and logistics are fast.
+Customers are already shopping on TikTok Shops and browsing products on Instagram, and social commerce still outperforms legacy Ecommerce when it's friction-light and logistics are fast.

 With BFCM just weeks away, it might feel too late to optimize your social channels.
 There are still impactful steps you can take.